Martini Ranch: "Reach"

-Director James Cameron created the cowboy-themed video of "Reach".
-The production included cameos from his soon-to-be-wife, fellow director Kathryn Bigelow, as well as Aliens and The Terminator alumni Lance Henriksen, Paul Reiser and Jenette Goldstein.
+Director James Cameron created the cowboy-themed video of "Reach."
+The production included cameos from his future wife, fellow director Kathryn Bigelow, as well as Aliens and The Terminator alumni Lance Henriksen, Paul Reiser and Jenette Goldstein.
 The cast also included Judge Reinhold, Brian Thompson, and Adrian Pasdar (the video is roughly contemporaneous with the production of Bigelow's Near Dark, the cast of which included Henricksen, Goldstein, and Pasdar as well as Paxton).
 Also seen is Bud Cort as the crazy person admiring Bill Paxton's motorcycle.
 There is also a scene with the band members being dragged through the dust.
 Three female bodybuilders Paxton knew from the gym also appeared: Dorothy Herndon (as a blacksmith) and Crista Videriksen and Val Streit (as bounty hunters from the cowgirl gang).

 Reception

-Martini Ranch have drawn comparisons to Devo, the B-52's and Oingo Boingo.
-Ira Robbins of Trouser Press described the band as a "wickedly inventive, visually oriented pop-culture nuthouse", labeling Holy Cow as "kinetic, silly, intelligent and infectious".
+Martini Ranch have drawn comparisons to Devo, the B-52's, and Oingo Boingo.
+Ira Robbins of Trouser Press described the band as a "wickedly inventive, visually oriented pop-culture nuthouse," labeling Holy Cow as "kinetic, silly, intelligent and infectious."
 AllMusic's William Cooper was also complimentary of the record, writing, "While the album's novelty approach wears thin, there's a surprising surplus of melody and songcraft...
 'Labouring' and the catchy 'Hot Dog' are the two best tracks, and the rest of the album is surprisingly consistent."
-Cooper concluded, "Holy Cow is an acquired taste, but it still tastes pretty good."
-On the other hand, Daniel Kohn of Consequence panned Martini Ranch's work as "laughable", and pondered how the group managed to "fool musicians like Mark Mothersbaugh of Devo, Cindy Wilson of the B-52s, and Mark Isham to contribute their talents".
+Cooper concluded, "Holy Cow is an acquired taste, but it still tastes pretty good.